-Polish Club: As a club we celebrate Polish traditional holidays, such as Wigilia, Andrzejki, etc. We conduct candy sales resulting in students receiving sweatshirts or t-shirts, we participate in the International Celebration, have pizza parties and end-of-the-year party.
+Polish Club: As a club we celebrate Polish traditional holidays, such as Wigilia, Andrzejki, etc. We conduct candy sales resulting in students receiving sweatshirts or t-shirts, we participate in the International Celebration, have pizza parties and end-of-the-year parties.
+Sponsor: TBA